John Burnham

 The Civil War

 In July of 1862, President Lincoln requested 300,000 volunteers.
 Hartford and surrounding towns responded by forming the 16th Regiment, Connecticut Volunteer Infantry.
-Lt.
-Col. Burnham joined the 16th Connecticut.
-He stayed with the regiment throughout the Civil War.
+Burnham joined the 16th Connecticut as an adjutant.
+He was quickly promoted to Lieutenant Colonel.

 In May 1863, Burnham was wounded in battle in Suffolk, Virginia.
 He returned to service only to be captured by the Confederates following the surrender at the Battle of Plymouth.
 He was first taken to Libby Prison in Richmond, Virginia.
 Then to Camp Ogelthorpe in Macon, Georgia and finally to Charleston, South Carolina.